How to find old 401(k)s

 Your employer may allow you to leave your existing balance in your old 401(k) account.
 But you cannot continue contributing to your old plan after you leave your job.
 Still, it can be particularly helpful in cases where mutual funds charge your company lower management fees than what they would charge you as an individual investor.

-Transferring your money to an IRA or rolling it over to your current employer also has advantages.
+Transferring your money to an IRA or rolling it over to your current employer may also have advantages.
 It gives you more options in terms of investments and more flexibility in terms of account fees.

 The bottom line